-5.1 Quality management system
+5.1.1 Quality management system

-The requirements for a quality management system together with the other conformity assessment elements are intended to ensure that medical devices will be safe and perform as intended by the manufacturer.
+The requirements for a quality management system that is accepted by RAs for regulatory purposes and based on international recognised standards, combined with the other conformity assessment elements are intended to ensure that medical devices will be safe and perform as intended by the manufacturer.

-A manufacturer needs to demonstrate its ability to provide medical devices that consistently meet customer requirements and regulatory requirements applicable to those medical devices.
+A manufacturer needs to demonstrate its ability to provide medical devices that consistently meet both customer and regulatory requirements.
 Manufacturers demonstrate compliance through an established and effectively implemented quality management system that meets the regulatory requirements.

-The scope and complexity of the quality management system that a manufacturer needs to establish is influenced by varying needs, objectives, the products provided, processes employed, the size and structure of the organization, and the specific regulatory requirements.
+The scope and complexity of the quality management system that a manufacturer needs to establish is influenced by varying needs, objectives, the products provided, processes employed, the size and structure of the organisation, and the specific regulatory requirements.